 - C9.1 The schedule of net loss and loss expense provisions by line of business Schedule III provides a breakdown of an insurer's net loss and loss expense provisions by statutory lines of business.
-The BMA has identified and defined 24 statutory lines of business. - C9.2 line item 25 'Total' of Schedule III for net loss and loss expense provisions should correspond to the balance reported in Unconsolidated Form 1SFS, line 17(d) and Form 1EBS, line 17(d) for the relevant year.
+The BMA has identified and defined 24 statutory lines of business. - C9.2 Line item 25 'Total' of Schedule III for net loss and loss expense provisions should correspond to the balance reported in Form 1SFS (Consolidated), line 17(d) for the relevant year.